-Australian and New Zealand passport holders do not require a visa to visit Switzerland.
+Australian and New Zealand passport holders do not require a visa to visit Switzerland, Austria and Germany.

 Tour price includes

-- Accommodation in centrally located 4 and 5 star hotels with breakfast daily (B)
+- Accommodation in 4- and 5-star hotels with breakfast daily (B)

-- Other meals as per itinerary (to be confirmed; L = Lunch, D = Dinner), including wine with dinners
+- Meals as per itinerary (L = Lunch, D = Dinner), including wines with dinners

 - Comprehensive sightseeing, including local guides and entrance fees as per itinerary